nxskok/pasias/docs/11-tidying-and-selecting-data.md

 bigger frequencies are going to be more variable, so we fit a generalized linear model with a Poisson-distributed response and log link.
-(It's better if you know what that means, but you ought to be able to follow the logic if you don't.)
+(It's better if you know what that means, but you ought to be able to follow the logic if you don't.
+[Chapter 29](http://ritsokiguess.site/pasias/frequency-table-analysis.html#frequency-table-analysis) has more on this.)

 First, fit a model predicting frequency from everything, including all the interactions.
 (The reason for doing it this way will become clear later):